 I hope that’s given you sort of a rounded answer and insight into our Women in Esports campaign.

 Definitely.
 Last thing, any final thoughts about British Esports or the future of British Esports?

-I’m just really excited to be part of this journey.
-To see esports grow in Britain and around the world.
+I’m just really excited to be part of this journey and to see esports grow in Britain and around the world.
 It’s great to have partners like NASEF on board because you do a lot of excellent work in America and we have a lot of synergies with you guys.

-It’s great to be working on initiatives together, you did the Minecraft Masters recently and one of our teams made the finals.
+It’s great to be working on initiatives together; you did the Minecraft Masters recently and one of our UK teams, the Spartans from King Edward's School in Bath, made the finals.